intel/neural-compressor/docs/tuning_strategies.md

 #### Design

 `Bayesian` optimization is a sequential design strategy for the global optimization of black-box functions.
-This strategy takes the [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) package and changes it to a discrete version that complies with the strategy standard of Intel® Low Precision Optimization Tool.
+This strategy comes from the [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) package and changed it to a discrete version that complied with the strategy standard of Intel® Low Precision Optimization Tool.
 It uses [Gaussian processes](https://en.wikipedia.org/wiki/Neural_network_Gaussian_process) to define the prior/posterior distribution over the black-box function with the tuning history, and then finds the tuning configuration that maximizes the expected improvement.
-For now, the Bayesian strategy just tunes op-wise quantize configs; it does not include fallback-datatype configs.
+For now, `Bayesian` just focus on op-wise quantize configs tuning without fallback phase.
+In order to obtain a quantized model with good accuracy and better performance in a short time, we don't add datatype as a tuning parameter into `Bayesian`.

 #### Usage